Frequently Asked Questions

 - Have an official transcript mailed to Oakton from your former college or university.
 Contact Registrar Services directly to start the process.

-- Complete a Request for Evaluation Form (download pdf here).
+- Complete a Request for Evaluation Form available on the myOakton portal.

 How much does an Oakton transcript evaluation cost?
 Oakton does not charge a fee for evaluating a transcript.

 I have a degree from a college or university in another country.
 How will it transfer?
-To receive credit for coursework from another country, the foreign transcripts must be evaluated by Educational Credential Evaluators (ECE) in Milwaukee, Wisconsin.
-A form with instructions is available in the Enrollment Center.
-Refer to the ECE form for appropriate foreign transcript evaluation fees.
-Remember to complete a Request for Evaluation Form listing ECE as the transfer institution.
+To receive credit for coursework from another country, the foreign transcripts must be evaluated by Educational Perspectives.
+Oakton requires the catalog-match approach.
+For more information, view Educational Perspectives’ guidelines for students at Oakton Community College.
+Remember to also complete an Evaluation of Credits Request form in the Enrollment Center at Oakton that lists Educational Perspectives as the transfer institution

 How long does it take for a transcript evaluation?
 It takes approximately six to eight weeks for a transcript evaluation.
 Once the transcript is reviewed, you will receive notification in the mail.
 Schedule an appointment to see an advisor after you receive the evaluation to discuss how the courses align with your Oakton degree requirements.